Primary Supervisor: Dr Ewan Ross, Life & Health Sciences

 PhD project title: Using biomaterials to investigate how ageing affects the anti-inflammatory properties of MSCs and their EVs.

 University of Registration: Aston University

-This PhD will expand on our initial studies by looking at how exposure to biomaterials affects MSCs release of immuno-modulatory EVs.
-MSCs will be cultured for extended periods on existing nanotopography biomaterials as well as on newer polymer based systems (through collaboration with the University of Glasgow).
-Polymer based biomaterials allow delivery of both an adhesive and soluble factor signal to the MSCs, and by changing the factor presented allows “tuning” of the system.
-Maintenance of naïve MSCs will be optimised using the polymer based systems and will be compared to cells grown on nanotopographies or cells treated with identified metabolites that promote immune-modulation.
+This PhD will develop a new area of research, specifically investigating how maintaining MSCs in a naive state with biomaterials affects the anti-inflammatory potential of their EVs.
+You will optimise the culture of naïve MSCs on polymer based growth systems (through collaboration with the University of Glasgow).
+These allow delivery of both an adhesive and soluble factor signal to the MSCs, allowing “tuning” of the growth conditions.
 Changes to MSC physiology and phenotype will be assessed as well as immuno-suppressive function on T cell proliferation.
-Once optimal conditions have been established, EVs will be collected, characterised, phenotyped and their contents examined using established techniques at Aston.
+Once optimal conditions have been established, EVs will be collected, characterised, phenotyped and their cargo contents examined using established techniques at Aston.
 Effects of MSCs derived EVs on macrophage biology as well as T cell function will inform about the therapeutic potential of these cell products.